CONTACT US

 The event will run from November 5-7, at NOC’s dockside facilities in Southampton, with the NOC operated research vessel RRS James Cook due to be alongside.

-Confirmed keynote speakers include NOC chief executive Dr John Siddorn, who will outline his vision for NOC, after taking over the reins earlier this year.
+Confirmed keynote speakers include NOC chief executive Dr John Siddorn after he took over the reins earlier this year.

 He is joined by Dr Katherine Hill, Lead Scientist on NERC’s Future Marine Research Infrastructure (FMRI) programme, who will focus on work done so far exploring marine science aspirations for 2040, to guide future investment in the UK’s Marine Research Infrastructure.